Don’t Leave Important Family Decisions to Chance.

-From a young age, we are taught to work hard so that we can have the house, the car and any other valuable assets we might want.
+We’re taught to work hard so that we can have the house, the car and the things that we desire.
 What we are largely not taught until much later (if at all) is how to protect what we have worked so hard to accumulate.
 Whether your estate is large or small, you will benefit from taking the time to go through the estate planning process.
 Having a straightforward estate plan will give you power over what happens to each and every asset you own.
 This will leave little room for interpretation or retaliation on behalf of your beneficiaries as well as guarantee that nothing is left to chance.
 If you do not plan effectively, the valuables that you have worked so hard for may fall into the hands of undesired beneficiaries.

 The experienced Santa Clara estate planning attorneys at Gomez Edwards Law Group, LLP have helped countless individuals draft strong, effective and individualized estate plans that work for them.
 Since opening the doors to their California law firm, close friends and respected attorneys Lauren Edwards and Natalie Gomez have dedicated their careers to helping those who need it most.
 Approaching each case with personalized attention, both women are knowledgeable and professional estate planning lawyers who can help individuals trying to plan estates large and small.